CASESTUDY

 CGI for Specialized’s Stumpjumper 15

-For the launch of the latest generation Stumpjumper, Specialized wanted to highlight more than just the bike's performance; they wanted to showcase the engineering that lay beneath it.
-Central to this was the newly developed Genie air shock, created in partnership with industry-leading Fox Racing.
-The shock's multi-air routing system reduces bottoming out under high-impact compressions, creating a smoother, more balanced ride across rough terrain.
+Central to the story was the newly developed Genie air shock, created in partnership with Fox Racing.
+The system uses a multi-air routing design to reduce bottoming out under high-impact compressions, delivering a smoother, more controlled ride across rough terrain.
+This behaviour is internal, dynamic, and difficult to communicate using traditional filming techniques alone.

 Ready to bring your project to life?
 Let’s talk.